MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]L0_Validate_lab_environment.md

 ## Exercise 1: Access Microsoft Power Platform

-In this exercise, you verify that you can access Power Apps.
+In this exercise, you will verify that you can access Power Apps.

 ### Task 1.1 – Sign in to Power Apps